How to Secure Distributed Filters Under Sensor Attacks: Secured Distributed Filter

-It is well known that in complete graphs, there are no consensus algorithms which can tolerate more than $1/3$ Byzantine sensors \cite{lamport1982the}.
-Since this paper considers milder attacks, i.e., the case of observation attacks, the number of the attacked sensors is restricted to be less than $1/2$ sensors in the centralized framework \cite{chong2015observability,fawzi2014secure}.
-The sparse observability in the following is on the system observability under sensor observation attacks. \begin{definition}($s$-sparse observability \cite{shoukry2016event}) The linear system defined by (\ref{eq_system}) is said to be $s$-sparse observable if for every set $\Gamma\subseteq \{1,\dots,N\}$ with $|\Gamma|=s$, the pair $(A,C_{\bar \Gamma})$ is observable, where $C_{\bar \Gamma}$ is the remaining matrix by removing $C_{j},j\in\Gamma$ from $[C_1^T,C_2^T,\dots,C_N^T]^T$. \end{definition} \begin{definition}(One-step $s$-sparse observability) The linear system defined by (\ref{eq_system}) is said to be one-step $s$-sparse observable if for every set $\Gamma\subseteq \{1,\dots,N\}$ with $|\Gamma|=s$, the pair $C_{\bar \Gamma}^TC_{\bar \Gamma}=\sum_{i=1,i\notin\Gamma}^{N}C_{i}^TC_{i}\succ0$, where $C_{\bar \Gamma}$ is the remaining matrix by removing $C_{j},j\in\Gamma$ from $[C_1^T,C_2^T,\dots,C_N^T]^T$. \end{definition} Definition \ref{def_sparse} corresponds to the $n$-step (collective) observability.
-In the centralized framework, if the observations of $s$ sensors are compromised, the system should be $2s$-sparse observable to guarantee the effective estimation of system state \cite{shoukry2016event}.
-The direct relationship between \eqref{eq_iff} and the one-step $s$-sparse observability is given in the following. \begin{proposition} A necessary condition to guarantee $\lambda_0>s$ is that the system (\ref{eq_system}) is one-step $2s$-sparse observable.
-If the observation vectors are orthogonal, then one-step $2s$-sparse observability is also a sufficient condition to guarantee $\lambda_0>s$. \end{proposition} \begin{proof} The proof can refer to \cite{chen2019resilienttsp}. \end{proof}
+In centralized frameworks, if the observations of $s$ sensors are compromised, the system should be $2s$-sparse observable to guarantee the effective estimation of system state \cite{shoukry2016event}.
+The direct relationship between \eqref{eq_iff} and the one-step $s$-sparse observability is given in the following. \begin{proposition}\cite{chen2019resilienttsp} A necessary condition to guarantee $\lambda_0>s$ is that system (\ref{eq_system}) is one-step $2s$-sparse observable.
+If the observation vectors are orthogonal, one-step $2s$-sparse observability is also a sufficient condition to guarantee $\lambda_0>s$. \end{proposition}